ucl-ihi/CodeClub/content/rules.md

 1. You **_do_** ~~not~~ talk about _Code Club_
 1. You **_do_** ~~not~~ talk about _Code Club_

     No, really.
-Please promote our _Code Club_ to anyone who may be interested :weary:
+Please promote our _Code Club_ to anyone who may be interested 🥺

 1. Everyone is welcome